firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 - `+3d` (in three days)
 - `-2w` (two weeks ago)

 You can use `d` for days, `w` for weeks, `m` for months and `y` for years.
 You can also combine them.
-To set a date trigger for a year and a half ago, you could do this:
+To creatre a search for a year and a half ago, you could do this:

-- `-1y -6m`
+- `date_is:-1y -6m`

-Notice the **space** between the two.
+Notice the **space** between the two date indicators.

 Likewise, you can mix + and -.
 To go 11 months back, you could use:

 - `-1y +1m`

-If your entry is invalid, you can't save the rule.
+If your entry is invalid, the search may not work.

 ### Semi specific dates

-I wasn't sure what to call this, but the following date triggers can be set:
+I wasn't sure what to call this, but the following date searches can be used:

 - On the 10th day of the month
 - In february